norrisco/spotify-clone-v1/README.md

 # [ Spotify Clone ] - by Norris Co

-A spotify clone built using Spotify's Web API.
+A spotify clone built with React, Material UI, and Spotify's Web API.